 The researchers warn that while the focus on distracted driving often centers on the use of cell phones and texting devices while driving, it is also important to understand that other in-car technology including entertainment and communication systems could possible distract motorists as well.
 There is a growing amount of technology that automakers have introduced into the average car driven by the American motorist, and most of these systems have the potential to cause distractions.
 Especially distracting are entertainment and communication systems.
 Changing songs on a playlist, using navigation systems – all of these can be distracting activities if they cause you to take your hands off the steeling wheel and eyes off the road even for a few seconds.

 Technology has undoubtedly made it safer and convenient to drive.
 There has been a flip side, however, and for states like Georgia, the challenge with minimizing the use of distracting tech has been making distracting behaviors undesirable enough to prevent motorists from reaching out for their cell phones and devices while operating the car.
 Always keep your cell phones on mute mode when you drive, and send your calls and messages to voice mail.
 No call or text or email is important enough for you to risk your life as well the safety of other motorists sharing the roads with you.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
-If you or a loved one have been injured in a car accident caused by a distracted driver, talk to an Atlanta car accident lawyer at the Katz Law Firm, and determine if you have legal options to a claim for compensation for your losses.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+If you or a loved one have been injured in a car accident caused by a distracted driver, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and determine if you have legal options to a claim for compensation for your losses.
 You might qualify for a claim that helps you recover compensation for your medical costs, lost income as well as lost potential income.